Choosing toys that help a baby learn, and specifically learn speech and language skills can be challenging.

 Picking up cups, banging them together, placing small cups inside large cups, letting go of cups, etc.

 But don’t be surprised if your little one simply enjoys banging the cups together!
 Remember, let your child lead and see what happens.

 Shape sorters are another great first toy!
 However, I encourage you to not look at a shape sorter simply as a way to learn the names of different shapes.
-While that is certainly important as a child gets older, it is not necessary for a baby/toddler.

 Skills Babies Can Learn While Playing With a Shape Sorter!

 It can be challenging, especially for a child under 12 months, to get a shape into the right cutout.

 A good way to help your child without actually giving them the correct shape would be to give them 2 choices so they aren’t overwhelmed with shapes to choose from.
 As your child gets older, add another choice.